 1.A.11 The Ammonia Channel Transporter (Amt) Family

 The proteins of the Amt family vary in size from 391 to 622 amino acyl residues and possess 11 (N-terminus out; most members) or 12 (N-terminus in) transmembrane α-helical spanners.
 The E. coli AmtB is a trimer (Blakey et al., 2002).
 It appears to have a dual function, transporting NH3 or NH4+ and regulating nitrogen metabolism by directly interacting with regulatory proteins such as the PII protein and its homologue, GlnK (Blauwkamp and Ninfa, 2003). amtB and glnK form an operon, and GlnK regulates the activity of AmtB.
 Homologues are probably ubiquitous.
 In Azospirillum brasilense, AmtB forms a ternary complex between AmtB, GlnZ and the nitrogenase regulatory enzyme DraG (Huergo et al., 2007).
 Eukaryotic AmtB homologues, in general, are larger than the prokaryotic proteins.
 Most functionally characterized members of the family are ammonia uptake transporters, but some may be CO2 channels (Soupene et al., 2002d).
-Some, but not other Amt proteins also transport methylammonium (Andrade and Einsle, 2007), and some also transport CO2 (Musa-Aziz et al., 2009).
+Some, but not other Amt proteins also transport methylammonium (Andrade and Einsle, 2007), and some may transport CO2 (Musa-Aziz et al., 2009).
+Detailed phylogenetic analyses of plant homologues have been published (von Wittgenstein et al. 2014).

 The structures of the E. coli AmtB (1.35 Å) (Khademi et al., 2004) and the Archaeoglobus fulgidus Amt-1 proteins (Andrade et al., 2005) have been determined.
 They are gas channels with two structurally similar halves that span the membrane with opposite polarity.
 There is a vestibule that recruits NH4+/NH3, a binding site for NH4+ or CH3-NH3+ and a 20 Å long hydrophobic channel that lowers the NH4+ pKa to below 6 using weak interactions with C-H hydrogen bond donors such as those provided by conserved histidines.
 Reconstitution of AmtB into vesicles led to the conclusion that it conducts uncharged NH3, releasing H+ on the outside (Soupene et al., 2002a,b,c).
 However, a more recent study (Fong et al., 2007) concludes that NH4+ in the transported species.
 Hall and Kustu (2011) showed that NH4+ transport does not require the two histidyl residues, H168 and H318, which can be replaced by acidic residues with retention of activity.
 Ortiz-Ramirez et al. (2011) have concluded that the bean Amt1 protein is an H+/NH4+ symporter.